CountBricks: How Much Does It Cost to Have a Tree Planted

 • Large caliper (2- to 4-inch trunk, 12-20 ft tall, crane set): $900 – $4,500 per tree installed

-These figures include material, labor, equipment, and standard mulch.
-They do not include ongoing maintenance or special site work such as root-barrier installation.
+These figures cover material, labor, equipment, and standard mulch.

 Breaking Down the Numbers